BradleyEdelman/AWS-ML-Training-Automation/docs/01_aws_iam_setup.md

 6. Click "Create user".
 7. Click on `EC2-Training-User` and copy the ARN in the Summary box

-Example IAM ARN: `arn:aws:iam::YOUR_ACCOUNT_ID:role/EC2-Training-Role`
+Example IAM ARN: `arn:aws:iam::account-id:role/EC2-Training-Role`

-## **Step 5: Modify the IAM Role Trust Policy**
+## **Step 6: Modify the IAM Role Trust Policy**
 Allow a specific IAM User to assume this role.

 1. Navigate back to **Roles** in the **IAM Dashboard** and click on the **`EC2-Training-Role`**.
 2. Click on the **"Trust relationships"** tab and then **"Edit trust policy"**
-3. Replace the existing text with the trust policy below (be sure to replace "YOUR_ACCOUNT_ID" with you own).
+3. Replace the existing text with the trust policy below (be sure to replace "account-id" with you own).
 Click "Update policy"

 ```json
 {